akimabs/siwft-viper-todo/README.md

 ## About The Project

-To welcome hacktoberfest we provide to create this repository to make you can contribute in hacktober fest with happy and make you more creative.
+A example how to create iOS App using swift and implement a VIPER architecture.

 <p align="right">(<a href="#top">back to top</a>)</p>